wrencrt/writeups/arcade-stick.md

 ## Instructions

+### Video tutorial

+The [video tutorial](https://www.youtube.com/watch?v=k1Qa1W2EB0Y) is intended as as a supplemental to this guide, not as a complete replacement.

 ### Size
 First, you will need to decide on what size you would like your arcade stick to be.
 For small all-button style sticks, I recommend a panel size of around 10in x 6in.
 For levered sticks, I recommend a panel size of around 12in x 8in.
 For either of these, I recommend a depth of 2 or 3 inches, depending on preference.
 The Hammond 1441 series is also available with wood sides (walnut), which may be an attractive option.